-- Versatile toolbox combines fix video metadata, GIF maker, cast video to TV, VR converter and screen recorder
+- Versatile toolbox combines fix video metadata, GIF maker, cast video to TV, video compressor, and screen recorder.

-- Supported OS: Windows 10/8/7/XP/Vista, Mac OS 10.14 (Mojave), 10.13, 10.12, 10.11, 10.10, 10.9, 10.8, 10.7, 10.6
+- Supported OS: Windows 10/8/7/XP/Vista, macOS 11 Big Sur, 10.15 (Catalina), 10.14, 10.13, 10.12, 10.11, 10.10, 10.9, 10.8, 10.7, 10.6.

-How to Convert AC3 to AAC Audio Codec
+How to Convert AC3 to AAC Audio Codec Easily on Windows/Mac

-The following guide will show you how to convert AC3 to AAC audio codec with Wondershare UniConverter (originally Wondershare Video Converter Ultimate), and the steps below are very easy to follow.
+The following guide will show you how to convert AC3 to AAC audio codec with Wondershare UniConverter, and the steps below are based on Windows version, Mac users can also follow.
 Check it out.

 Step 1 Load videos files with AC3 codec or AC3 audio files

 First of all, find the videos files that contains AC3 audio tracks on your PC, and then directly drag the files you want from the computer to the main interface of this program.
 Of course, there is another way you can use to import your video files.
-Just simply click the Add Files button in the program's window.
+Just simply click the button in the program's window.
 If you want to import the audio file into the program, just follow the same step.

 Step 2 Select AAC as the output audio codec

-Step 3 Convert AC3 to AAC
+Step 3 Convert AC3 to AAC Easily

 Advanced Audio Coding (AAC) is a common standard for audio coding for lossy digital audio.
-It is a successor to the MP3 format, offers better sound quality as compared to MP3 and is authorized by the ISO and IEC.
+It is a successor to the MP3 format, offers better sound quality as compared to MP3, and is authorized by the ISO and IEC.
 AC3 is a commonly used file extension for the audio files played on DVDs.
 The AC3 is a common format for Dolby Digital audio on Blue-Ray and DVD.

 Comparing AC3 with AAC from different aspects:

-|What is AC3/AAC||AC3 (Audio Coding) is nothing but Dolby Digital audio codec and the compression for this is lossy as well, except for the Dolby TrueHD.
-It is the common version which contains up to six channels of audio.|
+|What is AC3/AAC||AAC was developed as a joint project by Dolby Laboratories, Sony Corporation, AAC, Nokia, AT&T Laboratories, and Fraunhofer IIS as an international standard, as a product of the Moving Picture Experts Group.
+The development took place in the year 1997.||AC3 (Audio Coding) is nothing but Dolby Digital audio codec and the compression for this is lossy as well, except for the Dolby TrueHD.
+It is the common version that contains up to six channels of audio.|

-|Compatibility||AAC is the widely used format for iPhone, iPod, iPad, Nintendo DSi, YouTube, DivX Plus Web Player and PS3, which are all commonly used devices.
-It is also compatible with Nokia, Android, Blackberry and webOS operating devices, and also the major brands of audio systems in the cars.||AC3, widely known as Dolby Digital is used in DVDs, Blue-Ray Disks, game consoles and HDTV broadcast standard format.|
+|History||AAC is the widely used format for iPhone, iPod, iPad, Nintendo DSi, YouTube, DivX Plus Web Player, and PS3, which are all commonly used devices.
+It is also compatible with Nokia, Android, Blackberry, and webOS operating devices, and also the major brands of audio systems in the cars.||AC3 was originally known to be Dolby Stereo Digital until the year 1994.
+Dolby Laboratories in early 1997 changed the name from “Dolby AC-3 surround sound" to "Dolby Surround Digital" which is nothing but the current format of Dolby Digital.|

 |Compatibility||AAC compresses files to a smaller size so that the files occupy less space and maintain sound quality at the same time.
 AAC produces the frequency between 8 to 96 KHz, while AC3 gives out a bit rate of 384 KBPS.
-If you want to play audios on amplifier system, you should use files in AC3 track for the better effect.
+If you want to play audios on the amplifier system, you should use files in the AC3 track for the better effect.||AC3, widely known as Dolby Digital is used in DVDs, Blue-Ray Disks, game consoles, and HDTV broadcast standard format.|

 |Quality||Talking in terms of quality, AAC is more advanced when it comes to the advanced lossy format.
-It produces better quality audio as compared to AC3, even with the same bitrate, and a better quality with low bitrates.
+It produces better quality audio as compared to AC3, even with the same bitrate, and better quality with low bitrates.
 In situations when you want to have better compatibility on older Dolby Digital devices, you should go for the AC3 format.|